 The purpose of the Thorin and company’s journey is to recover the dwarvish kingdom and all its gold.
 There is just one tiny problem: a large and fearsome dragon still inhabits their mountain kingdom and, furthermore, he has gathered in all the treasure and is sleeping soundly on his priceless couch.
 However, against all the odds, the dragon is killed.
 Then the real trouble begins because, suddenly, all thoughts of Middle Earth’s inhabitants turn to the Treasure and everyone wants a slice – dwarves of course but, also, Men, Elves and Goblins.

 This is a story of greed, which naturally culminates in war and is only resolved when the Earth’s wealth is fairly shared amongst all.
-Even the eagles receive a share with the new ‘King Under the Mountain’ giving the chief eagle a golden crown.
 Beorn, the bear/man shapeshifter is untouched by greed: his reward is to have taken part in the destruction of the hated goblins who, eons ago, stole his mountain home.
 In particular, it is Bilbo Baggins who saves the day and, he too, is free from greed.

 The Hobbit is also a story of enlightenment and the dragon symbolises our greed.
 Only when our hearts are pierced by the Arrow of Truth are we freed from our delusional beliefs.

-Having found the treasure within and clothed in the golden light of our own true selves, we break out of the prison walls we have constructed around us through greed and ignorance.
-We have become ‘king’ of our own self and we rush out to embrace Life, free at last.
+Having found the treasure within and clothed in the golden light of our own true selves, we break out of the prison walls we have constructed around us through greed and ignorance (like Thorin behind his wall).
+We have become ‘king’ of our own self and we rush out to embrace Life, free at last, just as Thorin rushes out to join battle against the orcs.

 And that priceless gem, The Arkenstone – the Heart of the Mountain, is returned to its rightful owner, the Earth.